Staff & Board

 Charlotte Bell has been practicing yoga since 1982, and began teaching in 1986.
 She has established and taught regular classes along Utah’s Wasatch Front, and in California and Hawaii.
 She has also taught workshops and yoga for cancer patients and their families at the Cancer Wellness House in Salt Lake City.
 She has taught at national conferences and international teacher trainings.
 Each summer, Charlotte leads yoga classes on women’s river rafting trips.

 In addition to teaching yoga and meditation, Charlotte writes feature stories for Utah publications, including Catalyst magazine.
 She has modeled and served as editorial adviser for Hugger-Mugger Yoga Products’ catalogs since 1986 and serves as their blog editor.
 She has been commissioned by Planet Bluegrass in Boulder, Colorado to contribute to a book about the Telluride Bluegrass Festival.
-She is the author of Mindful Yoga, Mindful Life (Rodmell Press, 2008) and Yoga for Meditators (Rodmell Press, 2012).
+She is the author of Mindful Yoga, Mindful Life (Rodmell Press, 2008)), Yoga for Meditators (Rodmell Press, 2012), and Hip-Healthy Asana: The Yoga Practitioner's Guide to Protecting the Hips and Avoiding SI Joint Pain (2018).
 Charlotte plays oboe and English horn and in the Salt Lake Symphony, where she also serves on the board of directors as director of media relations.
 She also plays in the chamber folk ensemble, blue haiku and the folk group, Red Rock Rondo.
 In addition, she plays in nursing homes, hospitals, rehab centers, assisted living facilities and youth correctional facilities through the Salt Lake City non-profit group, Heart & Soul.

 Shelley Schwartz, MA